Narendra-Rajput003/StudyNotion-EdTech-Platform-/README.md

 ## System Architecture

 The Study Notion EdTech platform consists of three main components: the front-end, the back-end, and the database.
-The platform follows a client-server architecture, with the front-end serving as the client and the back-end and database serving as the server.
+The platform follows a client-server architecture, with the front-end serving as the client and the back end and database serving as the server.

 ### Front-end

 The front-end of the platform is built using ReactJS, which allows for the creation of dynamic and responsive user interfaces, crucial for providing an engaging learning experience to students.
-The front-end communicates with the back-end using RESTful API calls.
+The front-end communicates with the back end using RESTful API calls.

 #### Front End Pages